inspektor-gadget/Contribfest-KubeCon-NA2025/labs/02-monitoring/README.md

 ## Viewing the metrics inside of Grafana

 We have prepared a Prometheus + Grafana stack to visualize the collected metrics.
-The Prometheus is already configured to scrape the metrics exported by Inspektor Gadget and Grafana is already configured to use that Prometheus as a data source.
+Prometheus is already configured to scrape the metrics exported by Inspektor Gadget and Grafana is already configured to use that Prometheus as a data source.

 To access Grafana, we need to get the Grafana's service's external IP: